wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-compliance-information-manage-records/includes/configure-event-driven-retention.md

 ### Name

 Enter a name to describe the event that clearly distinguishes it, such as "Employment ended: Megan Bowen ID: 12345", or "Vendor contract CONTR_6789 closed".
-After the event is created, you can view its status from the Events page of the Microsoft Purview Records Management solution.
+After the event is created, you can view its status from the Events page in Microsoft Purview Records Management.

 ### Description